 Here’s my confession – I’ve never been to a gym.
-My 5,000 Instagram following, is predominantly fitness and muscle enthusiasts.
-I don’t think my body is what they aspire to and likewise, I’m content without trying to build large ‘gains’.
+I don’t think my body is what fitness Instagrammers aspire to and likewise, I’m content not trying to build large ‘gains’.
 Getting fit from home, may not give me the current ideal physique – super slim waist with curvaceous, squat booty, however, I’ve transformed drastically in the past year and I do consider myself toned.

 I switch up my exercise